Inside: See the best toys for 5 year olds (and beyond) – open-ended toys to grow with kids.

 This is the marble run we have – we love it.
 Marble runs are complicated to set up, but 5-7 year olds rock it.

 Yes, these are real tools specially sized for kids.
-Yes, that’s a real saw.
-You can decide if your child is ready for this.
-There’s no substitute for learning to working with real tools.
+You can decide if your child is ready for this, but there’s no substitute for learning to working with real tools.
 If you’d like a little more direction with the tools, this set comes with wood and instruction.

 This is a funny gift to give a 5 year old, but I give it out a lot.
 There’s a lot of imagination that takes over with caution tape – you’d be surprised the possibilities kids see with this “non” toy.